St Oswald's Church

 Those who are unable to be with us in church, including Linda Torr and Arthur Williams.

-Those who are ill, especially Graham Price.
+Those who are ill.

 Areas of conflict: the Ukraine, the Middle East and too many others.